ddellacosta/automation-service/README.md

 * HA dashboard integration
 * profile and better understand memory usage
 * set up GH actions (?) to run build and store docker image somewhere, I guess not docker hub any more (https://blog.alexellis.io/docker-is-deleting-open-source-images/) ...[github packages](https://docs.github.com/en/actions/publishing-packages/publishing-docker-images#publishing-images-to-github-packages)?
+* should be able to record a scene easily based on a given group or arbitrarily specified set of devices.
+This could be an automation itself which just runs listening for the command to set scenes for any given room

 ## Testing